StuvaScript/conversion-bot/README.md

-Conversion Bot can convert numerical values up to 1,000,000,000 into standard English.
+Enter any number between 0 and 9,999,999,999 and watch in wonder as Conversion Bot spits out your number in HUMAN ENGLISH!!

-It's not finished and still a bit clunky but you can check out the live project here https://stuvascript.github.io/conversion-bot/
+Check out the live project here https://stuvascript.github.io/conversion-bot/